Top-tech/Gypsophila/projects/gypsophila-ui/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## About theme

+Material use one entry file theming-bundle to invoke all theming functions.
+As I concern, gypsophila ui may have completely different component structure and loads of assets, centered in one file to start theming may not a good practice.
+Now, I'm gonna try separate theming in component level.